ibexa/documentation-user/docs/ibexa_engage/ibexa_engage.md

 To access the Qualifio Manager page and create or manage campaigns, click the **Manage campaigns in Qualifio** button under the **Ibexa Engage** menu.
 To display your campaign on the website, use one of the available tools - Campaign block or Campaign custom tag.

-For more information about creating and managing campaigns, see [Qualifio Engage documentation](https://support.qualifio.com/hc/en-us/categories/202280638-Qualifio-Engage).
+For more information about creating and managing campaigns, see [Qualifio Campaigns documentation](https://support.qualifio.com/hc/en-us/categories/202280638-Campaigns).

 ### Campaign block